 The iconic back button is gone

-The back button, a navigation staple of Android, is officially going away with Android 10.
+The back button, a navigation staple of Android, officially went away with Android 10.

 That's a pretty big shift for Android navigation, but if you aren't ready to commit to 100% gestures quite yet, you don't have to.